baliarpita/Percolation/README.md

 The problem.
 In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability p (and therefore blocked with probability 1 - p), what is the probability that the system percolates?
 When p equals 0, the system does not percolate; when p equals 1, the system percolates.
 The plots below show the site vacancy probability p versus the percolation probability for 20-by-20 random grid (left) and 100-by-100 random grid (right).

 When n is sufficiently large, there is a threshold value p* such that when p < p* a random n-by-n grid almost never percolates, and when p > p*, a random n-by-n grid almost always percolates.
 No mathematical solution for determining the percolation threshold p* has yet been derived.
 Task is to write a computer program to estimate p*.

+By repeating this computation experiment T times and averaging the results, we obtain a more accurate estimate of the percolation threshold.

+This is a part of assignments in Algorithms 1 course of Coursera.